Hamzawp/AerialTect/README.md

 ## 📖 Overview

-Detecting objects in aerial images is a challenging task due to factors like small object size, cluttered backgrounds, and varying orientations.
-In this project, we address these challenges using multiple object detection architectures and an ensemble strategy.
+The objective of this project is to accurately detect and classify objects such as ships, harbours, planes, jets, and other surveillance-relevant entities in aerial and satellite imagery.
+Aerial object detection presents unique challenges, including small object sizes, high object density, diverse orientations, and complex backgrounds.
+To tackle these issues, the project explores and evaluates multiple object detection architectures and employs an ensemble strategy to enhance detection accuracy and robustness across varying scenarios.

 ---

 ## 🗂 Dataset

-We used the **DOTA (Dataset for Object Detection in Aerial Images)** — a large-scale dataset specifically designed for aerial object detection.
+For this project, we utilized **DOTA 1.5** (Dataset for Object Detection in Aerial Images), a large-scale and richly annotated dataset tailored for aerial object detection tasks.
+DOTA provides high-resolution satellite and aerial imagery that closely mirrors real-world surveillance scenarios.

 **Key Features:**
+- **Total Images:** 1,418 training images and 412 testing images
-- High-resolution images collected from various sensors
+- **Source Diversity:** Images captured from a variety of sensors and platforms
-- 15 object categories (e.g., vehicles, ships, planes)
-- Oriented bounding box annotations
+- **Annotation Format:** Oriented bounding boxes to accurately capture object orientation
-- Real-world aerial surveillance scenarios
+- **Object Categories:** 15 real-world classes including ships, harbours, airplanes, helicopters, and other surveillance-critical objects.
+- **Challenges Addressed:** Small object sizes, dense object distributions, cluttered backgrounds, and wide-ranging orientations

 📚 More about DOTA: [https://captain-whu.github.io/DOTA/](https://captain-whu.github.io/DOTA/)